 It’s a very short walk to access the lookout, so if you want to enjoy more time in nature, explore more of the Foley Conservation area.
-There are 10KM worth of hiking and walking trails here, that are a small portion of a much longer trail that goes all the way from Ottawa to Kingston.
+There is 10KM worth of hiking and walking trails here, which are a small portion of a much longer trail that goes all the way from Ottawa to Kingston.
 The main trail follows the side of the mountain.

 The area other shorter, inland trails that loop through the conservation area.
 These will take you to places like Beaver Pond, where you might be able to spot some beavers at work.
-There’s also a small, natural swimming area in Foley Conservation area, so bring your swim suit if you want to go for a dip.
+There’s also a small, natural swimming area in the Foley Conservation area, so bring your swimsuit if you want to go for a dip.

 There’s a $6 parking fee to access the conservation area.